Yadkin County Farm Bureau

 Yadkin County Farm Bureau is a non-profit agricultural advocacy organization that began in 1940.
 It officially organized after the American Farm Bureau Federation was founded in 1919 and North Carolina Farm Bureau Federation in 1936.
 Rev. E.R.
 Crater and Dwight Williamson began enlisting members in Yadkin County in 1940.

 Reverend Crater was very involved in getting electricity to the most rural areas of North Carolina and the United States.
-He served on numerous rural electrical cooperative boards.
-Reverend Crater also served as the first Administrator to Hoots Hospital in Yadkinville.
+He served on numerous rural electrical cooperative boards and also served as the first Administrator to Hoots Hospital in Yadkinville.
 There is no doubt, based on his service, that Mr. Crater had a passion to see rural communities progress.
-Mr. Crater started enlisting members and forming our county organization due to North Carolina Farm Bureau's active involvement in rural electrical needs and desire to help rural communities improve and move toward the future.
+He began enlisting members and forming our county organization due to North Carolina Farm Bureau's active involvement in rural electrical needs and desire to help rural communities move toward the future with electricity.
 Reverend Crater penned a quote for NC Farm Bureau and won a prize for writing, "For a progressive state and nation, join the Farm Bureau Federation."

 On April 30, 1953, Reverend Crater made remarks entitled "Out of the Darkness" to a meeting in Washington DC, which was attended by members of Tarheel Electric Membership Association of North Carolina and by members of the North Carolina delegation to Congress.
 At the time of Reverend Crater's address he was Vice President of the Davie Electric Membership Corp. and past President of Tarheel Electric Membership Association.
 In those remarks, Reverend Crater outlined why electricity in rural North Carolina was so important to all who live in rural North Carolina but specifically the farm community.
 He said, "...the farmer... the forgotten Americans, a lonely solitary segment of our people apparently bypassed by the times and disinherited by even progress herself."
 His entire address was entered into the Congressional Record of the US House of Representatives by Representative Howard D. Cooley on Tuesday, May 9, 1953.